DerKaiser2023/MCH-mocmaster/README.md

 # MCH-mocmaster

-This repository is meant to enhance the mcheli minecraft mod far beyond what it is capable of.
-Any and all help would be resourceful.
-This is a derivative of the source code found [[here](https://github.com/RagexPrince683/MCH-defaultmaster)]
+This repository is meant to turn the base mod of mcheli overdrive into a pile of flaming garbage since thats the only thing somehow do. please dont really ask for help, i know what the fuck im doing.
+This is a derivative of the source code found [[here](https://github.com/RagexPrince683/MCH-mocmaster)]

 # NOTICE: this flaming garbage is somehow still in development